siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_job}

-a vector with `int`s to count (if they are zero) is prepared
+we prepare a vector with `int`'s to count (if they are zero):

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_data}

-Finally `CountIf` is called
+Finally, we call `CountIf`

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:count_call}

-and the numer of zeros in the vector is returned.
+which returns the number of zeros in the vector.

 #### Foreach Loops

-`ForEach` accepts functions receiving a reference from an iterator to work on the referenced object.
-An action function `Double` is implemented to double the given value.
+`ForEach` accepts functions taking a reference to an iterator as argument in order to work on the referenced object.
+Consider, for example, an action function `Double` that doubles a given value.
 It has one argument of type `int` and one result of type `int`.
 The argument struct is thus the same as in the counting example.
 The result resides in a struct containing one `int`:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:struct_output_int}

-`args` and `result_buffer` need to be cast to `InT` and `OutT` once more.
-The body of `Double` is the:
+`args` and `result_buffer` need to be casted to `InT` and `OutT` once more.
+The body of `Double` is defined as follows:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:double_action_body}